 The three Science Groups are:

 From time to time, a new idea or research question arises that does not fall under the current groups that SCAR supports.
 When this situation arises, researchers may wish to propose a new group for SCAR support.
-You can learn more about the process of creating a new SCAR Expert or Action Group in pdf the SCAR Group Proposal Procedure document (111 KB) .
+You can learn more about the process of creating a new SCAR Expert or Action Group on the Group Proposal Procedure page.

 For information on proposing a new Scientific Research Programme (SRP), please see the SRP information page.